drittich/DnsTube/README.md

 8. Click **Continue to summary**, then **Create Token**.
 9. Copy the API token for entering within DnsTube, as you will not be able to see it again once you navigate away.

-When using a zone‑specific token, add the corresponding Zone IDs (comma separated) on the DnsTube settings page.
+When using a zone‑specific token, add the corresponding Zone IDs (comma-separated) on the DnsTube settings page.
 Tokens with access to all zones do not require this field.

 ## Updating

-- Download the latest release from https://github.com/drittich/DnsTube/releases/latest and uncompress
+- Download the latest release from https://github.com/drittich/DnsTube/releases/latest and decompress
 - Open a command prompt as Administrator and stop the existing service by running `stop-service.bat`.
 Note, the service will stop more quickly if you close the web UI.
-- Copy the new uncompressed files over the existing ones.
+- Copy the new decompressed files over the existing ones.
 The configuration is stored elsewhere so will be preserved.
 - Start the service again by running `start-service.bat`

 ## Uninstalling